Safety in Czech Republic

 Scams in Czech Republic

-Emergency response in Czech Republic
+Emergency services in Czech Republic

 There are a number of police and emergency bodies operating side by side in the Czech Republic.
 The foreign police (cizinecká policie) is the most useful for expats, although it's also possible to approach the local state police (policie České republiky) – if a police station does not have an interpreter, they will find one to help from a neighbouring district.